matthiaskellner/matthiaskellner.github.io/content/authors/sabine-taschner-mandl/_index.md

 first_name: Sabine
 last_name: Taschner-Mandl

-# For sorting in people page
+# For sorting in people page (here 'aaa' for first place in order)
-sorting_idx: 1
+sorting: aaa

 # Username (this should match the folder name) -> used to mark user as the author of a post
 authors: